akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 permalink: thinking-about-datastructures
 ---

-With the growing demand to store more and more fault-proof data of systems for big companies, it is very important to come up with generic (and sometimes specific) ways and algorithms to store data in a meaningful way which can be later extracted for business and system analytics.
+With the growing demand to store more fault-proof data of systems for big companies, it is important to come up with generic (and sometimes specific) ways and algorithms to store data in a meaningful way which can be later extracted for business and system analytics.

 While working on such a problem, I came across many probabislistic data structures which excel in storing massive amounts of information.
-I will cover two of those here which are important for me to go deeper into the subject.
+I will cover two of these here which are important for me to go deeper into the subject.

 <!--break-->

 ## The Problem

 As an example, imagine we want to count the number of distinct IP addresses visiting across a large website like Wikipedia.
 The traditional approach would be to resolve to a hash table which maps each such IP address with a count with a count.
 As of May, 2015, there were 430.54 million distinct Wikipedia users.
-Due to the scale, the hash table approach won't just work.
+Due to the scale of the problem, the hash table approach won't just work.

 ## The Probabilistic Way

 When you really grasp the size of the above problem, you realize that you just can't ignore probabilistic models.
-These models give away some accuracy in numbers to offer a more capacity efficient and performant way to store such data.
-On scale like these a max error of say 0.5% to 2% doesn't really matter, because most of big-data applications are more about trends than hard facts.
+These models give away some accuracy in numbers to offer a more capacity efficient and performant way to store data.
+On scale like these an error of say 0.5% - 2% doesn't really matter, because most of big-data applications are more about trends than hard facts.
 Maybe it's time to relook at the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Although not strictly applicable to this problem; much like the CAP theorem, we must choose between consistency (accuracy) and availability (online).
 With CAP, we can typically adjust the level in which that trade-off occurs.
-This space/performance-accuracy exchange behaves very much the same way.

-There are some popular models which I would list down but wont go into what they are.
-The names would be a good reference for you look them up and learn about them - Bloom Filters (Default/Scalable/Stable/Counting/Inverse), Min-Hash.

 ## HyperLogLog

-This model is the bread and better for a lot of OLAP engines.
-Quick fact, not so long ago, redis released HyperLogLog as a new data-structure in the redis bundle.
+This model is the bread and better for a lot of OLAP engines. *Quick fact, not so long ago, redis released HyperLogLog as a new data-structure in the redis bundle.*

 The problem it solves is cardinality estimation.
 Let's say we have a stream which collects the name of the person who logged in to a website at any given time.
-And we want to find out the distinct first names we have as the user base (Surely, you can think of a better example).
-The conventional approach would be think of it as a [Commutative Monoid](https://en.wikipedia.org/wiki/Monoid#Commutative_monoid).
+And we want to find out the distinct first names we have (Surely, you can think of a better example).
+The conventional approach would be to think of it as a [Commutative Monoid](https://en.wikipedia.org/wiki/Monoid#Commutative_monoid).
 If every event is a set containing the first name of a user, then the union of these events will give a set which has all the first names, appearing only once).
 The order in which this happens doesn't matter because of the properties of a commutative monoid.

 > {Akash} U {Amrit} U {Indra} U {Akash} U ... = {Akash, Amrit, Indra}

 Once you have the final set, all one needs to do is count the number of elements in the set to get the cardinality of the set.
 However, this approach has a tendency to explode, as the size of the resulting set in unbounded.
 Hence, this traditional solution is not practical.
 That begs the question - Is there a bounded way to calculate the unique elements in a stream.

 Well more or less.
-Not accurately, but with a certain degree of error.

 Let's say you use an appropriate hash method to hash each value, say between 0 and 1.
 So every unique value will effectively lie on some random point on the number line joining 0 and 1.
-If your hash function is good enough, they will be well spread.
+If your hash function is good enough, they will be well spread for a random sample space.

 > 0 <-------------^-------------------^------------------^--------------> 1

-Let's say that we hash three values and they occupy the points given as *^*.
+Let's say that we hash three values and they occupy the points given as above.
 The average distance, say *d* between any adjacent values is related to *N*, the number of unique values.
 In an ideal case, with values spreading out perfectly, *d = 1/N+1*.
 This value *d* is also the distance between 0 and the first value on the number line.
 Hence, just keeping the Min() of all the hash values can give us the cardinality N as

 > N = 1/e - 1